Table of Contents (Jump to a Question):

 - Tell them about a vegan dish you loved

-- Tell them that a cast member/chef was particularly helpful about vegan options (include the cast member’s name and the day/time you talk to them)
+- Tell them that a cast member/chef was particularly helpful about vegan options (include the cast member’s name and the location, day, and time that you talked to them)

 - Ask them for more vegan options in general